-Prerequisite: BOT E111 and either BOT E137 or BOT E215.
+Prerequisite: BOT E111 with a grade of "C" or higher and either BOT E137 or BOT E215.

 Continued emphasis on developing advanced applications using computer-generated office simulations used in business/industry.
 Emphasis will be placed on the advanced skills in word processing and integrating spreadsheet applications, data base management procedures, presentation software, graphics, Publisher desktop publishing and other new software applications as they become part of the mix.